Smoren/containers-transactional-php/README.md

 }
 ```

-LinkedList with mapping by id and with transactional interface.

 #### TSortedLinkedList

+LinkedList with presort and transactional interface.

 ```php
 use Smoren\StructsTransactional\structs\TSortedLinkedList;